divblox/divblox.github.io/getting-started.md

 - A local web server on a development computer
 - A cloud based web server

+>A divblox sandbox is a special type of deployment environment that is created and owned by divblox.
+This environment runs on divblox's servers and is accessible to the public.
+This environment can only be managed by the user that initiated it.

 ## Prerequisites
 !>The following sections are only relevant for local and/or self provisioned server setup.
 For sandboxes, you can skip ahead to the [Data Modeler](data-modeler.md) section